Schubert determinantal ideals are Hilbertian: Acknowledgements

 \section{Acknowledgements}

-We thank Reuven Hodges for helpful communications.
+We thank Allen Knutson for suggestions that stimulated Section~\ref{sec:subword} after our original preprint was posted.
+We also thank Jenna Rajchgot and Reuven Hodges for helpful communications.
 AS was partially supported by a Susan C.~Morosato IGL graduate student scholarship.
 AY was partially supported by a Simons Collaboration grant.
 This work was made possible in part by an NSF RTG in Combinatorics (DMS 1937241).